UH OH! Did Aishwarya Rai Bachchan REJECT This Film Because Of Katrina Kaif & Kareena Kapoor Khan?

-Not so long ago, rumours were rife that Aishwarya Rai Bachchan has been approached for a meaty role in Milan Lutharia's Baadshaho.
+Not so long ago, rumours were rife that Aishwarya Rai Bachchan has been approached for a meaty role in Milan Luthria's Baadshaho.
 At that time, we had heard that Aishwarya had rejected the film owing to her not-so-warm equation with Emraan Hashmi.

-We stumble upon the recent statement of the director Milan Lutharia and wonder if Kareena Kapoor Khan or Katrina Kaif were the reason behind Aishwarya Rai Bachchan's rejection.
+We stumble upon the recent statement of the director Milan Luthria and wonder if Aishwarya Rai Bachchan's rejected the film because of Katrina Kaif or Kareena Kapoor Khan.

 Kareena Was The First Choice For Baadshaho

-"We had first approached Kareena Kapoor with Baadshaho.
+Milan Luthria says, "We had first approached Kareena Kapoor with Baadshaho.
 Kareena told me to wait a bit.
 She later said that she will not be able to work in the film because she is planning a family."

 Then, Milan Approached Katrina